 First of all, know you’re not alone.
-This outbreak is going to wreak massive financial havoc upon millions of Americans.
+This outbreak has created massive financial havoc upon millions of Americans.
 You should also know, however, that you are not powerless.

 Call the 800 number on the back of your card.
 Once you call, if you’re not happy with the response from the first person you speak with, ask to speak to their manager.

 What good will it do to call my card issuer?